bitcrusherr/Lukso-Validator-Monitoring/README.md

 4 - Start all services and check to see if its all working (if not see trouble shooting below)

-starting of services at this stage is manual as they havent been setup as system services so will need to start them manually)
+starting of services at this stage is manual as they havent been setup as system services

 # Trouble Shooting
 If you are missing information or its not displayed correctly chances are the service isnt started or